AY2324S2-CS2103T-W08-4/tp/docs/UserGuide.md

 - Failed commands: `Task <TASK_NAME> not found: Please make sure the task exists.`
 - `Project <PROJECT_NAME> not found: Please make sure the project exists.`
 - `Status was entered incorrectly.`,

-### Set Project Status : `set status of Project`

-sets the status of a project as finished or unfinished

-Format: `set status <STATUS> project <PROJECT_NAME>`

-- The specified project name must exist in the project list.
-- The project status can either be `done` or `undone`

-Examples:

-- `set status done project CS2103T Duke Chatbot Project`

-Expected output:

-- Successful status update: `Project <PROJECT_NAME> is set as <STATUS>`
-- Failed commands: `Project <PROJECT_NAME> not found: Please make sure the project exists.`
-- `Status was entered incorrectly.`

 ### Show Project : `show project`